phoenix-rtos/phoenix-rtos-doc/kernel/proc/msg.md

 When message is sent by the `proc_send` function the sending thread is suspended until the receiving thread executes `proc_recv` function, reads data from input buffer, writes the final answer to the output buffer and executes `proc_respond`.
 The `rid` word identifies the receiving context and should be provided to the `proc_respond` function.
-There is possible to execute a lot of instruction between receiving and responding procedure.
+There is possible to execute a lot of instructions between receiving and responding procedures.
 Responding function is used to wake up the sending thread and inform it that data in output buffer are completed.

 To prevent copying of big data blocks over the kernel when communication goes between threads assigned to separate